Intel Core i9 review: The fastest consumer CPU prepares for Ryzen war

 This union has been greeted with some confusion and trepidation.
 It’s likely that X299 motherboards will be expensive.
 Some are rightly wondering who would buy a $350 motherboard to install a $250 CPU.

+[ Further reading: Every Intel X299 motherboard revealed: Core i9 and Skylake-X’s companions ]

-Intel’s motives for the Kaby Lake-X may actually be a nod to the over-clocking sports.
+Intel’s motives for the Kaby Lake-X may actually be a nod to the overclocking sports.
 Unlike LGA1151-socketed Kaby Lake chips, Kaby Lake-X chips have no integrated graphics capability.
 In fact, we’ve been told the chips physically have no IGP on the die at all.
 This allows the two Kaby Lake-X chips to overclock potentially far higher than the LGA1151 versions.
 At the recent Computex show in Taipei, in fact, Intel said a record was set for the highest overclock of a Kaby Lake chip, and it was on X299.

 In a perfect world, we’d all have 18-core CPUs, but the truth is there are those who buy cheap CPUs on nice motherboards.
 Kaby Lake-X is for you.

 Still, having Kaby Lake-X and Skylake-X on the same socket is bound to create confusion.
 Exhibit A is the PCIe rationing.
 With the Core i9-7900X, for example, you get quad-channel memory support and 44 PCIe Gen 3 lanes directly from the CPU.
-If you were to drop a Core i7-7740K into the same build, the motherboard drops down to dual-channel memory support and perhaps worse: the PCIe lanes drops down to 16 lanes because the Kaby Lake core doesn’t support more.
+If you were to drop a Core i7-7740K into the same build, the motherboard drops down to dual-channel memory support.
+Perhaps worse, the PCIe lanes drop down to 16, because that’s the maximum supported by the Kaby Lake core.
 That means some of the slots on a motherboard would fall back in performance or be completely disabled.

 While Kaby Lake-X’s 16-lane limit is due to the CPU’s design, Intel dials back PCIe lanes on Skylake-X intentionally.
-Rather than the 44 lanes the 10-core version gets, Intel skimps and gives the 6-core and 8-core versions of Skylake-X 28 lanes.
+Rather than the 44 lanes the 10-core version gets, the 6-core and 8-core versions of Skylake-X get just 28 lanes.
 From what we understand, there’s no technical reason for it, just “market segmentation,” which is a business school way of saying, “so we can charge you more.”
 Oy.

 Intel VROC

-Even more controversial than PCIe rationing is Intel’s VROC, or Virtual RAID On CPU.
-It’s a nifty feature on Skylake-X that allows a user to configure up to 20 NVMe PCIe drives in RAID into a single-bootable partition.
+Even more controversial than PCIe rationing is Intel’s VROC, or Virtual RAID on CPU.
+It’s a nifty feature on Skylake-X that allows a user to configure up to 20 NVMe PCIe drives in RAID into a single bootable partition.

 The problem?
 Intel apparently intends to charge more money for the feature.
-Although Intel still hasn’t supplied details, vendors at Computex told us they believed RAID 0 would be free, RAID 1 would cost $99, and RAID 5 and RAID 10 could cost $299.
-Once you ponied up the cash, you'd get a hardware dongle that would unlock the feature.
+Details haven’t been released, but vendors at Computex told us they believed RAID 0 would be free, RAID 1 would cost $99, and RAID 5 and RAID 10 could cost $299.
+Once you’ve ponied up the cash, you get a hardware dongle that unlocks the feature.

 It gets worse: VROC will work only with Intel SSDs and pricier Skylake-X parts.
-If you buy Kaby Lake X, you’re shut out.
+If you buy Kaby Lake-X, you’re shut out.
 VROC also applies only to PCIe RAID that runs directly through the CPU’s PCIe lanes.
 X299 still supports various RAID 0, 1, 5, 10 through the chipset, but the chipset RAID won’t touch the performance you get from VROC.

-We'll reserve final judgment until Intel confirms pricing.
-Considering the face-palms it caused at Computex, we'll be interested to see how this shakes out.
+We’ll reserve final judgment until Intel confirms pricing.
+Considering the face-palms it caused at Computex, we’re interested to see how this shakes out if it ever does.

 How Core i9 changes Skylake

-Once you’ve gotten beyond the platform controversy and confusion, there’s a reward.
-The actual Skylake-X chip itself is indeed something to admire, because it’s built unlike any previous high-end Intel consumer chip.
+Once you’ve gotten beyond the platform confusion and controversy, there’s a reward.
+The Skylake-X chip itself is indeed something to admire, because it’s built unlike any previous high-end Intel consumer chip.

 Previous “enthusiast” or “extreme” CPUs have mostly been the same.
 That is, a 4-core Haswell Core i7-4770K wasn’t all that different from from an 8-core Haswell-E Core i7-5960X except for the support of quad-channel RAM.

-With Skylake-X, Intel breaks with tradition, with some major tinkering under the hood.
-The most noticeable is an increase in Mid-Level Cache (MLC) or L2 cache: Intel has quadrupled it to 1MB per core, up from 256MB in last year’s Broadwell-E and the majority of Intel’s CPUs.
-The Last Level Cache (L3) actually gets smaller, with 1.375MB per core vs the 2.5MB of the previous Broadwell-E chip, but Intel compensates with the larger MLC and also the use of a non-inclusive cache design.
-Compared to the inclusive design in Broadwell-E, which might keep data that's not needed, non-inclusive cache cache attempts to track what should be in the cache so it can more efficiently use the available space.
+With Skylake-X, Intel breaks from tradition, with some major tinkering under the hood.
+The most noticeable is an increase in Mid-Level Cache (MLC), or L2 cache: Intel has quadrupled it to 1MB per core, up from 256MB in last year’s Broadwell-E and the majority of Intel’s CPUs.
+The Last-Level Cache (L3) actually gets smaller, with 1.375MB per core versus the 2.5MB of the previous Broadwell-E chip, but Intel compensates with the larger MLC and also the use of a non-inclusive cache design.
+Compared to the inclusive design in Broadwell-E, which might keep data that’s not needed, non-inclusive cache attempts to track what should be in the cache so it can more efficiently use the available space.

-Intel also ditches the ring-bus architecture it has used for several years (including Kaby Lake and Skylake) for a new mesh architecture.
-If you think of a quad-core CPU as four homes connected by a bus line that makes stops at each home, it’s perfectly fine until you, add, say, 12 or 18 homes to the community.
-You could connect two bus lines together, but that still isn’t as fast as simply driving from one home to the next, which is what the new mesh architecture does.
+Intel also ditches the ring bus architecture it has used for several years (including Kaby Lake and Skylake) for a new mesh architecture.
+If you think of a quad-core CPU as four homes connected by a bus line that makes stops at each home, it’s perfectly fine until you add, say, 12 or 18 homes to the community.
+You could connect two bus lines, but that still isn’t as fast as simply driving from one home to the next, which is what the new mesh architecture does.

 Intel’s use of a mesh design clearly puts it on a better footing to compete with Threadripper, as more and more cores are added to CPUs.
 AMD’s Ryzen series uses something it calls an Infinity Fabric, which is essentially a super-high-speed mesh network.

 The last feature worth noting is the improved Turbo Boost Max 3.0.
-This is the nifty feature where Intel identifies the “best” CPU core at the factory and gives it a little more boost speed.
+This is the feature wherein Intel identifies the “best” CPU core at the factory and gives it a little more boost speed.
 With Broadwell-E CPUs, only one core was chosen.
 With Skylake-X, two cores are identified as the “best” and allowed to run a couple of hundred megahertz faster.

-Keep reading to get to the fun part: Benchmarks, benchmarks, and more benchmarks.